“You can leave Hong Kong, but it will never leave you.” – Nury Vittachi

 11:00pm: A drink at the world’s highest bar – Ozone, Ritz Carlton

-Here’s a fitting finale to your last day in Hong Kong.
+Here’s a fitting finale to the last day of this incredible Hong Kong family holiday.
 Enjoy a Kowloon Gin & Tonic in Ozone, the hotel’s bar on the 118th floor.
-To be sitting at such dizzying heights, enjoying a drink and taking in the sights, is an experience that cannot be missed.
+To be sitting at such dizzying heights, enjoying a drink and taking in the sights, is an experience that simply should not be missed.